Sash window refurbishment with no unsightly patches after restoration. Sash Windows Repair with Guarantee for 8/15/20 years.

-At Chameleon we do all of the above work – renovation of historic wooden windows, draught proofing, slim double glazing and spray painting.
-We are a full service company for preservation and thermal efficiency of historic wooden windows.
+At Chameleon we do all of the above work – renovation of historic wooden windows, draught-proofing, slim double glazing and spray painting.
+We are a full-service company for the preservation and thermal efficiency of historic wooden windows.

 Old wooden Sash or Casement windows are always a challenge when it comes to existing sash windows double glazing.
 Rebates (a gap where a glass pane fits into) in such windows are quite narrow.
 Standard double glazing would simply not fit into such rebates.
 Also, frames need to be strong enough to carry the extra weight of double glazing.

 Originally they were meant to carry the weight of a single glass.
 Installing double glazing into such frames will make them dangerous to operate.
 To make things even trickier, sash windows with a system of weights and pulleys need a competent adjustment to make sure the extra weight of double glazing does not impact their smooth operation.
 We work with Fineo glass.
 It is only 6.7mm thick, yet excels the thermal performance of a standard size triple glazing unit.
 It is an excellent choice for period properties.
 For windows with very narrow rebates, we have a tailor-made solution.

 Not only do we widen such rebates, but also strengthen frames with slim metal frames strong enough to keep roof joists together so the windows can carry the extra weight of glass units and never again produce cracks at the joints.
 All these alterations are inconspicuous and will not alter the look of historic windows.

 For sash windows, we add weights, change ropes, and replace locks where necessary to ensure the windows work in a safe and smooth manner.